-The Group operates an equity-settled, share-based compensation plan, under which the entity receives services from employees as consideration for equity instruments (options) of the Group.
+The Group and the Company operate an equity-settled, share-based compensation plan, under which the entity receives services from employees as consideration for equity instruments (options) of the Group and the Company.
 The fair value of the employee services received in exchange for the grant of the options is recognised as an expense.
 The total amount to be expensed is determined by reference to the fair value of the options granted: